 Each week following a Florida Gators game, ONLY GATORS Get Out Alive will grade the team position-by-position based on each unit’s performance.
-This week, we look at how the Gators fared against the Vanderbilt Commodores Saturday night at home in Ben Hill Griffin Stadium.
+This week, we look at how the Gators fared against the Florida International Golden Panthers on Saturday afternoon in The Swamp.

-Read the rest of Florida’s grades from the Vanderbilt game after the jump…
+Read the rest of Florida’s grades from the FIU game after the jump…

-Continue Reading » Grading the Florida vs. Vanderbilt game
+Continue Reading » Grading the Florida vs. Florida Intl. game